ComputationalIntelligenceGroup/MultiMap-documentation/pages/extensions.md

 ### Extensions

-MultiMap is a modular tool (:heavy_check_mark:) which can be expanded through different extensions.
+MultiMap is a modular tool which can be expanded through different extensions.
 MultiMap is built on top of [electrongui](https://github.com/gherardovarando/electrongui) so every electrongui extension will work.

 When the application starts for the first time it will install automatically the following extensions: